erikthalen/shopify-starter/frontend/modules/a-la-cart/readme.md

 ## Events

-### cart.is-updating
+### a-la-cart.is-updating

-Fired by script when a fetch is pending.
+Dispatched by script when a fetch is pending.
 Useful for managing loading state.

 ```js